-The Chemistry Department may grant the degree of Master of Arts to students in the Ph.D. program who do not complete the Ph.D.
+The Chemistry Department may also grant the degree of Master of Arts to students in the PhD program who do not complete all the requirements for a PhD.

-Students in the BA/MA or terminated Ph.D. programs are required to earn a minimum of 6.0 credits in order to fulfill the requirements of the master's degree.
-The minimum 6.0 required credits must include at least 2.0 total credits of Advanced Research, at least two 1.0 credit chemistry elective courses at the 300-level or higher, two semesters of upper-level seminars (CHEM547/548, CHEM557/558, or CHEM587/588), and two semesters of the departmental colloquium (CHEM521/522).
-Students may petition to have an advanced elective course(s) from another department count toward their two 300-level chemistry elective courses.
+Students in either the BA/MA program or a terminating PhD program are required to earn a minimum of 6.0 credits in order to fulfill the requirements of the master's degree.
+The minimum 6.0 required credits must include at least 2.0 total credits of advanced research, at least two 1.0 credit chemistry elective courses at the 300-level or higher, two semesters of upper-level seminars (CHEM547/548, CHEM557/558, or CHEM587/588), and two semesters of the departmental colloquium (CHEM521/522).
+Students may petition to have one or more advanced elective courses from other departments count toward the 300-level chemistry elective requirement.

 Progress and Qualifying Exams

-Teaching is not required as part of the BA/MA program, however many students in the BA/MA program choose to contribute to the department to build their pedagogical skills as teaching assistants (TA's).
-Students in a terminated Ph.D. program have the same teaching responsibilities as those in the Ph.D. program.
+Teaching is not required as part of the BA/MA program, however many students in the BA/MA program choose to contribute to the department to build their pedagogical skills as teaching assistants.
+Students in a terminated PhD program have the same teaching responsibilities as those in the PhD program.

-As outlined above, students in both the BA/MA and terminated Ph.D. programs are required to enroll in 1.0 credits of advanced research each semester.
+Students in both the BA/MA and terminated PhD programs are required to enroll in 1.0 credits of advanced research each semester.

 Thesis and Defense

-An oral defense of the master's thesis before their committee is required for successful completion of the master's degree for both BA/MA and terminal MA students.
-A final, open seminar to the department and broader community is not required for the master of arts degree.
+An oral defense of the master's thesis before a faculty committee is required for successful completion of the master's degree for both BA/MA and terminating PhD students.
+An open public defense is not required for the Master of Arts degree.

 For additional information, please visit https://www.wesleyan.edu/grad/graduate-programs/bama_program.html